openspending/spendb/doc/overview.rst

   OLAP systems used for enterprise business intelligence.
 Further services, such as full-text search, can be used to augment the platform.

-  OpenSpending aims to fully supply the technology needed to perform these tasks, both as a shared, web-based platform and as a software system that can be deployed as needed.
+  SpenDB aims to fully supply the technology needed to perform these tasks, both as a shared, web-based platform and as a software system that can be deployed as needed.